Drug Awareness & Rehabilitation Team (DART)

 ~ 720th Military Police Battalion Reunion Association Vietnam History Project ~

-If you were assigned to or assisted the DART Team and would like to contribute any information or photographs, please use the Email Link above.
+Wanted: If you were assigned to or assisted the DART Team and would like to contribute any official information, personal stories, posters or photographs related to the DART program, please use the Email Link provided above.

 1971